am20585/recipe-step-predictor/README.md

 ### Evaluation Metric
 We will use both **Mean Absolute Error** and **R-squared (R²)** as our evaluation metric.
-R² is a standard metric for regression tasks and has several advantages:
-- **Measures Explained Variance**: R² indicates the proportion of the variance in the target variable (the number of steps) that is explained by the model, providing a clear understanding of the model's explanatory power.
-- **Interpretability**: R² values range from 0 to 1 (or can be negative for poor models), making it easy to interpret how well the model fits the data.
+R² is a standard metric for regression tasks and has several advantages.
+One of them is R² indicates the proportion of the variance in the target variable that is explained by the model, which provides a clear understanding of the model's explanatory power.
+R² values range from 0 to 1 (or can be negative for poor models), which also makes it easy to interpret how well the model fits the data.
 A higher R² means the model's predictions are more aligned with the actual values.
--
-R² allows us to assess how well our model is capturing the relationship between the number of ingredients, calories, nutrition, and the number of steps in a recipe.
-A higher R² indicates that the model is effectively explaining the variability in the number of steps.
-MAE offers key advantages for our dataset as well
-- **Interpretability**: MAE is easy to understand because it's the average of absolute differences between predicted and actual values.
+MAE is a metric used to measure the average magnitude of errors between predicted values and actual values and also has many advantages in this scenario.
+One of them is MAE is easy to understand because it's the average of absolute differences between predicted and actual values.
 This gives a direct, intuitive sense of how far off the model’s predictions are, on average.
-Together, R² will help us understand how well the model captures the overall variance in the data, while MAE will provide a sense of the average error magnitude, ensuring both model fit and prediction accuracy are considered.
+Together, R² will help us understand how well the model captures the overall variance in the data, while MAE will provide a sense of the average error magnitude, which will make sure both model fit and prediction accuracy are considered.

----

 With our prediction problem defined, our response variable chosen, and our metric justified, we have a clear path forward.
 Next, we will build baseline and final models to predict `n_steps` and evaluate how well our model performs in capturing the complexity of recipes.